 During training sessions, one Walmart employee is placed in a VR headset while others watch on a large screen, Israel explains.
-“All of them suddenly find themselves in the San Antonio Walmart on Black Friday of 2016, where they see people who want to return things, want to buy things, and have questions, unable to get any help.
+“All of them suddenly find themselves in the San Antonio Walmart on [the Friday after Thanksgiving] of 2016, where they see people who want to return things, want to buy things, and have questions, unable to get any help.
 A feeling of empathy rises up in the trainees that wasn't getting across elsewhere.”

 According to Kamgar, the FSI is working on developing other VR experiential exercises.
 Among them is “an activity which will provide the opportunity for foreign affairs professionals to practice answering questions about American culture, holidays, and traditions, which they are often called on to do when living and working abroad.”

 VR can also help you train to be a better you, by helping you meditate, manage anxiety, and even retrain a lazy eye.

 Setup is relatively simple.
 “All you need to train people in any skill using VR is for them to have access to the headset and VR-enabled PC,” says Lyron Bentovim, CEO of The Glimpse Group, a VR/AR company comprised of multiple VR and augmented reality (AR) software and services start-ups.
 “Once the training VR experience has been created, there is no limit to how many people can go through it or to how many times people can refresh their training.”

 Plus, training can take place anywhere: an office, an event, a home, or in yet another VR simulation, for those who really liked the movie "Inception."